 - Very Strong: 92 percent–100 percent of the two-MRC benchmark.

 Readiness.
-The readiness scores are from the military services’ own assessments of readiness based on their requirements.
-These are not comprehensive reviews of all readiness input factors, but rather rely on the public statements of the military services regarding the state of their readiness.
+The readiness scores are derived from the military services’ own assessments of readiness based on their requirements.
+For many reasons, not least of which is concern about informing a potential enemy’s calculations on sensitive, detailed aspects of a force’s readiness for combat, the services typically classify their internal readiness reporting.
+However, they do make some public reports, usually when providing open testimony to Congress.
+Thus, instead of delving into comprehensive reviews of all readiness input factors, the Index relies on the public statements of the military services regarding the state of their readiness.

 It should be noted that even a “strong” or “very strong” score does not indicate that 100 percent of the force is ready; it simply indicates that the service is meeting 100 percent of its own readiness requirements.
 Often, these requirements assume that a percentage of the military at any one time will not be fit for deployment.
 Because of this, even if readiness is graded as “strong” or “marginal,” there is still a gap in readiness that will have significant implications for immediate combat effectiveness and the ability to deploy quickly.
 Thus, anything short of meeting 100 percent of readiness requirements assumes risk and is therefore problematic.